ACheesman/node-fallout-game/README.md

 # node-fallout-game
-A crappy Fallout 3 like hacking game for node.js
+A Fallout 3 like hacking game for node.js

 Slightly contrived.